akinmolaomotlani/Portfolio-setup-and-mobile-first/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Microverse for the opportunity and my code partner, Jalloh
+I would like to thank Microverse for the opportunity and my code partner, alnold

 <p align="right">(<a href="#readme-top">back to top</a>)</p>